joyent/conch-api/docs/modules/Conch::Route::Workspace.md

 Accepts the following optional query parameters:

 - `validated=<1|0>` show only devices where the `validated` attribute is set/not-set
-- `health=<value>` show only devices with the health matching the provided value
+- `health=:value` show only devices with the health matching the provided value
-- `active_minutes=X` show only devices which have reported within the last X minutes (this is different from all active devices)
+- `active_minutes=:X` show only devices which have reported within the last X minutes (this is different from all active devices)
 - `ids_only=1` only return device IDs, not full device details

 - User requires the read-only role